PeiPeiC/CodeToGive-ARPet/README.md

-# CodeToGive-ARPet
+# CodeToGive - Petopia
-Team1 Code to Give -- Morgan Stanley
+Team 1 Code to Give -- Morgan Stanley

 ## Overview

-Welcome to the AR Pet Game!
+Welcome to the Petopia!
 This interactive application was developed as a solution to a technical challenge aimed at creating an entertaining, engaging, and accessible sensory experience for children and young people referred to CHAS (Children's Hospices Across Scotland).
 The app allows users to design their own augmented reality (AR) pet using various input methods, including voice, text, and sign language.
 Designed with a child-friendly interface, the app aims to bring moments of joy to its users.

 ## Features